 Like most other aspects of your business, your accounting needs change over time.
 If you started small, you likely used a basic spreadsheet to keep track of income and expenses before investing in a desktop or cloud-based software tool as things got more complex.
 For most businesses, doing it all in house (whether by the owner or an employee) eventually becomes unwieldy.
-Here are 5 signs it’s time to move to the next level of accounting services.
+Here are 5 signs you’ve outgrown your accounting processes and it’s time to move to the next level of accounting services.

 1. You as the business owner are spending too much time on accounting tasks.